ehendrix23/tesla_dashcam/README.rst

 0.1.11:
     - Fixed: Traceback when getting ffmpeg path in Linux `Issue #39 <https://github.com/ehendrix23/tesla_dashcam/issues/39>`_
     - Fixed: running tesla_dashcam when installed using pip. `Issue #38 <https://github.com/ehendrix23/tesla_dashcam/issues/38>`_
+    - Fixed: Just providing a filename for output would result in traceback.
+    - Fixed: When providing a folder as output it would be possible that the last folder name was stripped potentially resulting in error.

 TODO